 Metronidazole is not associated with very common or common side effects.
 For a list of all possible side effects, refer to the product information leaflet.

 Amoxicillin, on the other hand, can commonly cause the following side effects:

 - Skin rash

 Metronidazole, on the other hand, comes in the form of tablets.
-Metronidazole is available as 200mg and 400mg tablets.
+Metronidazole is available in 200mg and 400mg tablets.

 Both antibiotics are available in liquid form, usually prescribed for children.
-Amoxicillin for children comes in a variety of strengths and flavours.
+Amoxicillin for children comes in a variety of strengths and flavors.

 Metronidazole and amoxicillin are usually prescribed for five or seven days.

 To sum up, Amoxicillin and Metronidazole can be taken together.
 Dentist commonly prescribes both antibiotics to threat more several dental infections.
 Both antibiotics complement each other, making the treatment of bacterial infections more successful.